 “Ok, so you sell things.”

-Well, honestly, I wasn’t surprised or peeved at the half-baked knowledge of my friend’s father when he made a snap judgment and conveniently labeled my marketing profession as sales.
+Honestly, I was not surprised or peeved by my friend’s father’s half-baked knowledge when he made a snap judgment and labeled my marketing profession as sales.

-After all, this wasn’t my first time when someone tagged me as a salesperson.
-So, I took a deep breath and explained to him how sales are different from marketing.
+It was not the first time someone had tagged me as a salesperson.
+I took a deep breath and explained how sales differs from marketing.

-This can be ignored in a casual conversation, but using the wrong words in a business space can change the implied meaning and lead to miscommunication.
-For example, cost vs. price, digitization vs. digitalization, warranty vs. guarantee, machine learning vs. artificial intelligence, etc.
+That can be ignored in casual conversation.
+In business, the wrong word can change the implied meaning and lead to miscommunication.
+Think of cost versus price, digitization versus digitalization, or warranty versus guarantee.

-This Process Street guest post untangles the confusion between two crucial terms – business plan and business proposal.
-These are used interchangeably in the business world, but their meaning and application are pretty different.
+This Process Street guest post untangles two crucial terms: business plan and business proposal.
+They are sometimes used interchangeably, but their meaning and application are different.

 - What is a business plan?